Fischer Black: Posthumous recognition

-The Nobel Prize is not given posthumously, so it was not awarded to Black in 1997 when his co-author Myron Scholes received the honor for their landmark work on option pricing along with Robert C. Merton, another pioneer in the development of valuation of stock options.
+The Nobel Prize is not given posthumously, so it was not awarded to Black in 1997 when his co-author Scholes received the honor for their landmark work on option pricing along with Robert C. Merton, another pioneer in the development of valuation of stock options.
 However, when announcing the award that year, the Nobel committee did prominently mention Black's key role.

 Black has also received recognition as the co-author of the Black–Derman–Toy interest rate derivatives model, which was developed for in-house use by Goldman Sachs in the 1980s but eventually published.
 He also co-authored the Black–Litterman model on global asset allocation while at Goldman Sachs.

-The Advisory Board of The Journal of Performance Measurement inducted Black into the Performance & Risk Measurement Hall of Fame in 2017.
+The advisory board of The Journal of Performance Measurement inducted Black into the Performance & Risk Measurement Hall of Fame in 2017.
 The announcement appears in the Winter 2016/2017 issue of the journal.
 The Hall of Fame recognizes individuals who have made significant contributions to investment performance and risk measurement.